All Topics

 Detecting patterns in the error terms over time.

-Decomposing the components of a time series.
+Decomposing the components of a time series (Trend, Seasonality, Cycles, and Noise).

 The most important property for modeling time series data.